-The chap who came to see me suffered with pretty bad outer ear infections.
+The chap who came to see me suffered from pretty bad outer ear infections.
 They were chronic and recurring and they had left his outer ear misshapen and swollen.
-At the time I saw him there was no infection active, but nevertheless it had been a long and painful road for him.
-Unfortunately he had a nervous habit of poking at his ears and this was causing the infection.
+At the time I saw him there was no infection active, but nevertheless, it had been a long and painful road for him.
+Unfortunately, he had a nervous habit of poking at his ears and this was causing the infection.

 Ear Infections & Hearing Aids